apache/lucenenet/README.md

 Lucene.Net is now divided into several sub-packages.
 See the [complete list of Lucene.Net sub-packages on NuGet.org](https://www.nuget.org/packages?q=lucene.net)

-Our [continuous integration feed](https://myget.org/gallery/lucene-net-ci) is available on MyGet, for those who want to live on the edge.

 ## Documentation

 [Lucene.Net WIKI](https://cwiki.apache.org/confluence/display/LUCENENET/Lucene.Net)